Degrees & Continuing Education

 Pi Kappa Lambda National Music Honor Society, Alpha Rho Chapter Member

-PAVA (Pan American Vocology Association) Member
+PAVA (Pan American Vocology Association) Full Member

 MTNA (Music Teachers National Association)